iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Euclidean Jensen's Equality (Cute Formula).md

 \end{aligned}
 $$

 the first expression is a more general case of the second expression.
-By setting the $x_i = u_i$ on the frist expression, we obtain the second expression.
+By setting the $x_i = u_i$ on the first expression, we obtain the second expression.
 By setting the $I - {1, 2}$ for the second expression, we obtained the formula proved in the previous section.

 **Reference**: